Helping Hands Community Program

 These children and adults are generally institutionalized or in a treatment program.
 Without a complimentary ticket, these individuals would be unable to attend the Fair.
 A visit to the Fair not only helps educate and entertain, but their experience here can also help them grow and progress with their developmental skills.

-The Helping Hands program is completely funded by sponsors.
+The Helping Hands program is completely funded by donors.
 One hundred percent of donations are used for Helping Hands admission passes.

-The Helping Hands program as donated to agencies like:
+The Helping Hands program has donated to agencies like:

 - The Arc of Anchorage